 A Religion Curriculum Committee comprised of dedicated educators from Diocesan Catholic schools came together during the 2013-2014 school year to review, adapt and write a Religion Curriculum to serve as a guide to align all religious instruction in the Catholic schools of the Diocese of Colorado Springs with Scripture, Tradition, and the Catechism of the Catholic Church.
 Through hard work, dedication and knowledge of the faith the committee created a solid curriculum for the instruction of religion in the Diocese of Colorado Springs.
 The curriculum was introduced in May 2014.

 The Math Curriculum was review and updated by a committee of expert Math educators from across grade levels during the 2014-2015 school year.
-The new Math Curriculum was approved by the Diocesan Office of Total Catholic Education and is currently being formatted.
-It will be available in October 2015.
+The new Math Curriculum was approved by the Diocesan Office of Total Catholic Education.